MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inbound-warehouse-flow.md

 In addition, the following internal source documents exist that function like inbound sources:

-- Works order with output posting
+- Production order with output posting
 - Assembly order with output posting

 The last two represent inbound flows to the warehouse from internal operation areas.
 For more information about warehouse handling for internal inbound and outbound processes, see [Design Details: Internal Warehouse Flows](design-details-internal-warehouse-flows.md).